 But I love pickled vegetables, the tart flavor of a good vinegar marinated vegetable, it’s just so good!

-And with all the amazing vegetables I get from Door to Door Organics every week, I definitely had a lot of fantastic ingredients to work with.
+And with all the amazing vegetables I get from ordering groceries from Instacart every week, I definitely had a lot of fantastic ingredients to work with.
 I decided to just as an experiment make some quick pickled vegetables, kind of like my bread and butter refrigerator pickles.

 The end result.
 Holy vegetable – they were outstanding.

 I thought 6 jars would be a lot, but after giving a few away, I found myself making another batch very shortly after the first!